Kalmat/PyMonCtl/README.md

 |  isPlugListenerRegistered  |
 | isChangeListenerRegistered |

-The information passed to the listeners is:
+The information passed to the listeners is as follows:

    - Names of the monitors which have changed (as a list of strings)
-   - All monitors info, as returned by `getMonitorsDict()`.
+   - All monitors info, as returned by `getAllMonitorsDict()`.
 To access monitors properties, use monitor name/s as dictionary key

 Example: